edoroth/orchard/README.md

 ## Experiments

-To re-run the code extraction process, clear the /root/cps-fuzz/extracted directory, then:
+To re-run the code extraction process inside of the docker container, clear the /root/cps-fuzz/extracted directory, then:
 ```
 $ cd /root/cps-fuzz
 $ stack run